ucll-programming/course-material/exercises/04-strings/assignment-greet-script.en.md

 However, right now, `interactive_greet` is a Python function.
 In order to call it, you'd have to start up a Python shell, load your code and call `interactive_greet`.
-You would like to turn `interactive_greet` into a standalone application, i.e., a script we can call from Bash (or any other OS shell such as PowerShell) like this:
+You would like to turn `interactive_greet` into a standalone application, i.e., a script we can call from Bash (or any other OS shell, such as PowerShell) like this:

 :::code{caption="Bash"}